marioczpn/strimzi-kafka-cluster-deployment-automation/README.md

 # Deployment of Strimzi/Kafka cluster and example application using Kafka Streams API

+This whole project was developed in one week, during free time.
+A week of learning and discoveries.

-This solution is splitted in phases:
+This solution are divided in the three main phases.

  - **Deployment Automation for Strimzi, Kafka cluster and APPs:**
 	 - For this phase was developed an automation using [Ansible](https://docs.ansible.com/ansible/latest/index.html) to set up a